Illiberals and Anti-Liberals: Beginning of a ‘Beautiful’ Friendship?

 Difference Illiberalism and Anti-Liberalism

 Illiberalism should primarily refer to a form of decision-making that lacks the features of constitutionalism.
-This is in line with political scientist Fareed Zakaria’s “illiberal democracy” concept, except that only small portion of illiberal regimes happen to be democratic in the sense of running free and fair elections.
+This is in line with political scientist Fareed Zakaria’s “illiberal democracy” concept, except that only a small portion of illiberal regimes happen to be democratic in the sense of running free and fair elections.

 In an illiberal system, the leader aspires to be the father of the nation.
 The political discourse focuses on concepts such as harmony and spirituality.
 Such regimes tend to advocate multilateralism in international affairs.